-Drive to your camp situated 50km outside Grootfontein (approximately 7 hours).
+Drive to your camp situated 50 km outside of Grootfontein (approximately 7 hours).
 The town of Grootfontein, part of the Otavi Triangle, tends to get very green in the warmer months but dries out markedly in the winter.
 If it's springtime, you'll likely see jacarandas in bloom.
 There is the possibility of an accommodation upgrade here, but wi-fi will not be available.

-Travel about five hours to Etosha National Park.
-The park is home to a wide range of Southern Africa's wildlife, including all the big carnivores and five rare or endangered species: black rhino, Hartmann's mountain zebra, black-faced impala, roan antelope and the tiny Damara dik-dik.
+Travel about six hours to Etosha National Park, making a short detour to stop by Hoba Meteorite, the biggest meteor that has been found on earth.
+While Etosha National Park is home to a wide range of Southern Africa's wildlife, including the big carnivores and five rare or endangered species: black rhino, Hartmann's mountain zebra, black-faced impala, roan antelope and the tiny Damara dik-dik.
 Game viewing in Etosha is relatively easy due to the man-made waterholes and the large, sparsely vegetated pans.
 The bushland surrounding the pans is difficult to see through, but there are enough clearings, pans and waterholes to usually allow for some sightings.
 Embark on an optional evening game drive here in the evening, then spend the night at Namutoni.
 Accommodation upgrades are on offer here.

 Travel to the mountain of Spitzkoppe, the 'Matterhorn of Namibia' (approximately 9 hours).
 The wild lands around this superb granite peak are some of Namibia's most stunning.
-The mountain itself is 700 million years old and 1987 metres/6519 feet high.
-Although you shouldn't try to climb to the top, there are some excellent hikes to do in the area, which is rich in plant life and has some bush paintings to be found.
+The mountain itself is 700 million years old and 1987 metres (6519 feet) high.
+Although you shouldn't try to climb to the top, there are some excellent hikes to do in the area, rich in plant life and with some bush paintings to be found.
+The Spitzkoppe is known for its stunning beauty and the thousands of ancient Bushmen rock art paintings that are still viewable.
 Be sure to look out for the sunset from your bush camp this evening – the landscape is known to take on dazzling hues of orange and red.

 Continue to the town of Swakopmund (approximately 5-6 hours).
 Be dazzled by the sight, sound and smell of thousands of olive-coloured seals on the shores of Cape Cross while you're travelling up the eerie Atlantic Coast.
 You'll be able to stop along the way to access an ATM or market if you need some supplies.
 Your accommodation for these nights is a simple, cosy lodge.
 Wi-Fi is not available at this location.